P4C Strongly Supports The Following Legislative Proposals

-For almost 40 years, the conservation easement incentive of Section 170(h) of the Internal Revenue Code has helped preserve millions of acres of important land and ensured that our government alone does not shoulder the responsibility for land conservation.
+During the last 40 years, the conservation easement tax incentive in Section 170(h) of the Internal Revenue Code has helped conserve millions of acres of important private land and ensured that our federal and state governments do not alone shoulder the cost and responsibility of land conservation.

 Unfortunately, as with many other tax benefits, the conservation easement incentive has led to some rare instances of abuse.
 In terms of the source and scope of abuse, there is a great deal of misinformation circulating in the media and in the halls of Congress.